Tips For Getting Through Drug Withdrawal As Comfortably & Safely As Possible

 - Reduced Fatigue

-There is some research that shows that acupuncture can help ease anxieties and tensions for those going through withdrawal, especially from opiates.
-Some places will recommend getting acupuncture in the ear as there are so many pressure points and it can help relieve some of the symptoms caused by detox.
+Some research shows that acupuncture can help ease anxiety and tension in those going through withdrawal, especially from opiates.
+Some places will recommend getting acupuncture in the ear as there are so many pressure points.
+It can help relieve some of the symptoms caused by detox.

 Visit A Sauna

-Taking a cold shower may help minimize cravings and ground you while taking a hot shower can relax your muscles and your mind to ease pain, tension, and anxiety.
+Taking a cold shower may help minimize cravings and ground you.
+Taking a hot shower can relax your muscles and your mind to ease pain, tension, and anxiety.
 If you are experiencing hot flashes, a cold shower may help to cool the body.
 And if you are suffering from chills, sitting in a warm bath may ease them.
-You can also take a bath with lavender or chamomile scented soaps can help to relax the mind and ease stress.
+You can also take a bath with lavender or chamomile scented soaps to help relax the mind and ease stress.

-Keeping a journal during this process might seem silly, but tracking your thoughts, emotions, and physical experiences can help remind you why you’re getting sober and may give you a leg up when it comes to pushing through those withdrawal symptoms and preventing relapse.
+Keeping a journal during this process might seem silly, but tracking your thoughts, emotions, and physical experiences can help remind you why you’re getting sober.
+This may give you a leg up when it comes to pushing through those withdrawal symptoms and preventing relapse.

 When you choose to go to a medically assisted detox facility, the doctors can prescribe medications that are FDA-approved to treat withdrawal symptoms.
 By seeking detox assistance, you are able to minimize discomfort and pain more effectively than with home remedies.
 Some medications you might be prescribed are: